Whether you are launching a company, product, or service, a messaging framework is a core element you cannot do without.

-By now it's accepted fact that B2B buyers complete 70% of the purchase journey using their own independent research before they even speak to a sales rep, which means your messaging is more relevant than ever before.
+By now we know that B2B buyers complete 70% of the purchase journey using their own independent research before they even speak to a sales rep. That means your sales and marketing messaging is more relevant than ever.

 And with aligned messaging between them, marketing and sales teams are much more likely to close deals, and to be much more efficient at doing so.

 Try this: Invite members from all your teams to meet together, and ask the representative of each department a few questions...